bertiqwerty/exmex/Readme.md

 # Exmex

 Exmex is a fast, simple, and **ex**tendable **m**athematical **ex**pression evaluator.
+On the one hand it comes with a list of default operators for floating point values.
+For differentiable default operators, exmex provides means to compute partial derivatives.
-Users can define their own operators and work with different data types such as float, integer, bool, or other types that implement `Copy` and `FromStr`.
+On the other hand, users can define their own operators and work with different data types such as float, integer, bool, or other types that implement `Copy` and `FromStr`.

 ## Installation